 We subscribe to a range of databases: some cover all subject areas (such as Web of Science, Scopus), some cover particular types of publication (for instance, Index to theses), and some cover specific subject areas (for example, MLA Bibliography for English Literature).
 You will need to establish which are the most appropriate databases to search - see your subject guide for guidance.

 Once you have found a suitable search (or searches), you will need to repeat them regularly to pick up any new publications.
-You can set up email alerts or RSS feeds to automate this process.
+You can set up email alerts to automate this process.
 See the other tabs in this box for details of how to do this on the most popular databases.

 You can also set up citation alerts so that if a new paper appears which cites a key article you will be informed.